Are you thinking about buying a good DSLR camera? Canon’s Electron Optical System (EOS) is one of the most popular series of DSLR cameras.

-Established in 1937, Canon has since brought to us a wide selection of electronic devices and gadgets with innovative technology.
-Today Canon has become a trusted brand in the camera market.
-The company has been manufacturing digital cameras since 1984 and has launched various serieses of modern cameras since then.
+Established in 1937, Canon has since brought a wide selection of electronic devices and gadgets with innovative technology.
+As a result, today, Canon has become a trusted brand in the camera market.
+The company has been manufacturing digital cameras since 1984 and has launched various series of modern cameras since then.

-Canon DSLR cameras are designed keeping professional requirements in mind.
+Canon DSLR cameras are built with professional requirements in mind.
 They come equipped with high-end lenses that capture superior quality images as well as videos.
-Canon DSLRs have been in huge demand across the globe as they offer unmatched performance alongside many amazing features.
+As a result, canon DSLRs have been in huge demand across the globe as they offer unmatched performance alongside many excellent features.

 The EOS camera series features a unique eye-controlled focusing technology.
 It can follow the movement of your eyeball through the viewfinder and focuses on the subject accordingly.

 If you are a sports photography enthusiast or a wildlife photographer, this remarkable feature proves to be of great value.
 It helps to focus on your subject even if it is in fast motion.

 The Canon 70D and Canon 80D are two of the top-selling cameras from the EOS series.
 For your convenience, we have put together this detailed comparison of Canon 70d vs. 80d.
 To get a better perspective on the two cameras, let’s take a look at their features.

 Canon 70D is a Digital Single Lens Reflex type of camera.
 It has EF Mount lenses with a resolution of 20.2 MP.
 The sensor is a high-quality APS-C Sensor with a sensitivity range of ISO 100-12,800.
 It can also be extended to ISO 100-25,600.
 In addition, it sports a Hot shoe mount flash.